Uconnect-Technologies/wertik-js/src/next/readme.md

 # Wertik-JS V3

-Wertik is a tiny Node JS framework that helps you setting up servers with support for
+Wertik is a tiny Node JS framework that helps you set up servers with support for

 - MySQL Database
 - Emailing